Today I’m going to go through many cheap options for Sony full-frame cameras.

-The focus ring is electronically coupled to the lens’s autofocus motor and turns extremely smoothly.
+The focus ring is electronically coupled to the lens’s autofocus motor and turns smoothly.

-It responded quite precisely when I manually focused the autofocus motor itself, and Wags silently and quite quickly.
+It responded precisely when I manually focused the autofocus motor and Wagged silently and quite quickly.

 However, it will hurt just a little before finally locking onto your subject.

-If you’re shooting in darker conditions, it worked very accurately.
+If you’re shooting in darker conditions, it works very accurately.

 I’m glad to report the lens’s zoom ring is rubberized with gentle indentations that don’t pick up much dust.

-As you move it personally like a lot of other photographers, I really prefer to have the zoom ring at the back of the lens rather than at the front loads; you’ll get used to it.
+As you move it personally, like many other photographers, I prefer the zoom ring at the back of the lens rather than at the front loads; you’ll get used to it.

-It all comes with the usual front and rear caps and a little plastic lens hood.
+It has the usual front and rear caps and a little plastic lens hood.

 The lens’s filter diameter is 67 millimeters.